 As regards paragraph 4(a)(ii) of the Policy, while the overall burden of proof rests with the Complainant, it is commonly accepted that this should not result in an often-impossible task of proving a negative.
-Therefore, numerous previous Panels have found that the Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
-Once such prima facie case is made, the burden of production shifts to the Respondent to come forward with appropriate allegations or evidence demonstrating rights or legitimate interests in the domain name.
-If the Respondent fails to come forward with such appropriate allegations or evidence, the Complainant is generally deemed to have satisfied paragraph 4(a)(ii) of the Policy.
-If the Respondent does come forward with some allegations or evidence of relevant rights or legitimate interests, the panel then has to weigh all the evidence, with the burden of proof always remaining on the Complainant.
+Therefore, numerous previous panels have found that the complainant is required to make out a prima facie case that the respondent lacks rights or legitimate interests.
+Once such prima facie case is made, the burden of production shifts to the respondent to come forward with appropriate allegations or evidence demonstrating rights or legitimate interests in the domain name.
+If the respondent fails to come forward with such appropriate allegations or evidence, the complainant is generally deemed to have satisfied paragraph 4(a)(ii) of the Policy.
+If the respondent does come forward with some allegations or evidence of relevant rights or legitimate interests, the panel then has to weigh all the evidence, with the burden of proof always remaining on the complainant.

-The Panel notes that the Complainant contends that the Respondent was not authorised to use its trademark(s) "INTESA SANPAOLO".
-The Complainant further argues that the disputed domain name does not correspond to the name of the Respondent.
-The Respondent is not commonly known as "JNTESASANPAOLO".
-Lastly, Complainant contends that it has not found any fair or non-commercial uses of the disputed domain name by the Respondent.
+The Panel notes that the Complainant contends that the Respondent was not authorised or given a license to use its trademark(s) "INTESA SANPAOLO".
+The Complainant further argues that the Respondent is not commonly known as the disputed domain name, i.e. "(MY-)INTESASANSPAOLO".
+Lastly, the Complainant contends that it has not found any fair or non-commercial uses of the disputed domain name by the Respondent.